Joe Murray (animator): Career

-In 1988, he did 2 network IDs for MTV, and left in 1991 in hopes of starting his own projects.
+In 1988, he did two network IDs for MTV, and left in 1991 in hopes of starting his own projects.
 One of the MTV ID's Murray created involved the future Rocko's Modern Life character Heffer Wolfe; the ID featured Heffer being pushed out of a building with the MTV logo branded onto his buttocks.

-My Dog Zero

 My Dog Zero, released in 1992, was Murray's third independent film and first color film.
 Murray said that My Dog Zero was his "most gratifying" artistic project to date because of his own "stubbornness" in resolving the obstacles and issues involved in the production, such as lack of funding and lack of resources.
 With a grant he employed twelve people, mostly university students, to cel-paint the film.
 According to Murray, when he finished the film, several distributors refused to air it.
 He appeared at the Palace of Fine Arts in San Francisco with a copy of the film and persuaded the staff to air the film with the scheduled films.
 According to Murray, My Dog Zero received "good response".

 To fund the film, Murray initially tried to pre-sell the television show rights to My Dog Zero but instead created a separate television series called Rocko's Modern Life.